The Science Behind

 Three Evidence Tiers

-Every study in this document falls into one of three tiers:
+Every result in this document falls into one of three tiers:

 | Tier | What It Proves | Example |